AhmedShafique313/dsa_complete/README.md

 This course taught by `Dr. Bilal Wajid` in 2022-2023 and `Dr. Haris Anwar` in 2023-2024
 ### Department Image
 ![image](https://github.com/AhmedShafique313/dsa_complete/assets/99950606/d0602bb2-da69-4121-860e-f6c8b901314f)

+### How to use them 🤔
+* Step:01 Fork the repository
+* Step:02 Clone into your pc/laptop using vs code or git
+* Step:03 edit and then again push into your repository

 ### All labs codes along their manuals

 `LAB 1 & 2 Series and Structures`